tldr-pages/tldr/pages/linux/brightnessctl.md

 `brightnessctl set {{50%}}`

-- Increase brightness by certain percent:
+- Increase brightness by a specified increment:

 `brightnessctl set {{+10%}}`